yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual.md

 This process carries out all provisioning tasks on the database nodes which require elevated privileges.
 After the database nodes have been prepared in this way, the universe creation process from YugabyteDB Anywhere will connect with the nodes only via the `yugabyte` user, and not require any elevation of privileges to deploy and operate the YugabyteDB universe.

-Physical nodes (or cloud instances) are installed with a standard CentOS 7 server image.
+Physical nodes (or cloud instances) are installed with a standard AlmaLinux 8 server image.
 The following steps are to be performed on each physical node, prior to universe creation:

-1. Log in to each database node as a user with sudo enabled (the `centos` user in CentOS 7 images).
+1. Log in to each database node as a user with sudo enabled (for example, the `ec2-user` user in AWS).

 1. Add the following line to the `/etc/chrony.conf` file: